 Preparation for treatment

-During the quarter of an hour prior to surgery the operated eye will be prepared for surgery and eye drops will be administered, which include anaesthetic, antibiotic and anti-inflammatory eyes drops - these are quite painless.
+15 mins prior to surgery the operated eye will be prepared for surgery and eye drops will be administered, which include anaesthetic, antibiotic and anti-inflammatory properties- these are quite painless.

 Post operative Consultations

-- oreness of the treated eye is to be expected after LASEK/PRK.
+- Soreness of the treated eye is to be expected after LASEK/PRK.
 This usually lasts for 24 - 48 hours.
-Painkillers, anaesthetic drops and sleeping tablets will be prescribed.
+Painkillers, anaesthetic drops and sleeping tablets will be prescribed

 - Care must be taken to avoid touching or rubbing the treated eye